TABurrows/taburrows.github.io/_docs/google-cloud/networks-Interconnects.md

 - Request a connection from your SP, SP will confirm
 - in the VLAN Attachment, activate your connection
-- finally configure the on-prem Routes to establish a BGP session with your Cloud Router
+- finally configure the on-prem Routes to establish a BGP session with your Cloud Router Use Cases:
+- when you connect one VLAN to GCP and another to another Hyperscaler
+- For four nines:
+  - You must have at least 4 Cloud Interconnect connections: 2 connections in one Met Area, 2 in another
+  - Dynamic routing mode must be set to Global
+  - Each Cloud router must be attached to a pair of Cloud Interconnect connections: eg. the four Met Area connections above

 Redundancy with Peer Edge Placement, place an Interconnect in more than one Edge Availability Domain